Is it Chlamydia or Yeast Infection?

 MyLAB Box will allow you to take a vaginal swab and send it to a laboratory.
 You’ll receive your reliable results within two weeks along with advice on what to do in case the results are positive.

 How to Treat Chlamydia?

 Chlamydia is fortunately easy to treat with antibiotics prescribed by your doctor.
 The most common are:

 - one week treatment with doxycycline

-Make sure that during your treatment, you should avoid having sex and your sexual partner should get treated at the same time.
+Make sure that during your treatment, you should avoid having sex and your sexual partner should get treatment at the same time.

 It’s very important to start your Chlamydia treatment as soon as possible.
 If left untreated Chlamydia can cause: